maximbilan/Quizlet-iOS/README.md

 This framework requires AFNetworking 2.0.
 You can easily use other libraries, AFNetwoking used only in QuizletRequest class.
 And I think it's not a big problem will change code of http requests.
 <br>
 <br>
-Or using CocoaPods, add the next string to your the podfile:
+Or using CocoaPods, add the next string to your podfile:
 <pre>
 pod 'Quizlet-iOS'
 </pre>